Pay it online, report an issue or request a service, submit on it, or ask us.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-On this page you can find out how you can help Waimakariri Civil Defence by becoming a volunteer.
+Find out how you can help Waimakariri Civil Defence by becoming a volunteer.

 Within the Waimakariri District we have many dedicated and skilled volunteers who train on a regular basis to respond to an emergency.
 Teams vary in size, age, shape and skill, but all have a part to play in helping the community.
 They include: